jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/eighth-month/MinutesForMeetingForWorshipForBusiness.rst

       How to Friend's feel about the suggestion?
 In agreement.
 Question about adding more boxes in the main Meeting room?
-Smarter to the `Julie`_ will give `Ann`_ her electricain.
+Smarter to the `Julie`_ will give `Ann`_ her electrician.
 Problem we don't have the crawl conduit work in the Meeting House?
       Can it be run outside?
-We are dealing with asebotes in the sidin?
+We are dealing with asbestos in the siding?
 Outlet along the four walls?
 There is a panel.
 One on each wall?
-Accessable to whatever they do. `Ann`_ will get with both electrian.
-Might need to he ...
+Accessible to whatever they do. `Ann`_ will get with both electrician..

-      Clerk proposes that the two outlets in the basement and electrial , `Ann`_ will ask.
+      Clerk proposes that the two outlets in the basement and electrical , `Ann`_ will ask.
 We are not in danger of blowing up the outlets and heater.

       Do we accept the Fiance Committee's as accepted?
 Yes.